MadhuriRatakonda/HibernateExamples/README.md

-# HibernateExamples priya is getting married
+# HibernateExamples saipriya paladugu is